Hedera Hashgraph vs Blockchain

 This article is intended to understand the difference between the two different DLTs, i.e., Blockchain and Hashgraph.

-All the information on the distributed ledger (DL) is stored securely and accurately, kept immutable using cryptographic techniques.
-While the centralized ledgers are prone to cyber-attack, it is difficult to attack DLs because all the nodes will have to be attacked and manipulated simultaneously.
+All the information on the distributed ledger (DL) is stored securely and is kept immutable using cryptographic techniques.
+While the centralized ledgers are prone to cyber-attacks, it is difficult to attack DLs because all the nodes will have to be attacked and manipulated simultaneously.

-Underlying the distributed ledger technology is the Blockchain and Hedera Hashgraph, which use different data-structure and consensus mechanism to maintain Distributed Ledger Database.
+Blockchain and Hedera Hashgraph use different data structures and consensus mechanisms to maintain Distributed Ledger Database.

 What is Blockchain?

 Blockchain is a first-generation Distributed Ledger Technology, working on a sequential data structure that forms a chain of blocks.